King of the Gypsies: Kwiek family

-In the Interwar Period the Kwiek family became almost a "royal dynasty" of the Roma of Poland with some recognition by local police and government officials.
+In the Interwar Period, the Kwiek family became almost a "royal dynasty" of the Roma of Poland with some recognition by local police and government officials.
 One member of the dynasty, Janusz Kwiek, was formally recognised by the Archbishop of Warsaw in 1937 and was subsequently crowned as Janos I in the National Army Stadium before thousands of people, with several European heads of state invited.
-He announced his intention to petition Benito Mussolini for land for a Romani settlement in East Africa, a plan that failed because of Mussolini's alliance with Nazi Germany, which recommended that the Romani population be eliminated.
+He announced his intention to petition Benito Mussolini for land for a Roma settlement in East Africa, a plan that failed because of Mussolini's alliance with Nazi Germany, which recommended that the Roma population be eliminated.

 Romania

 Iulian Rădulescu

 In 1993, Iulian Rădulescu proclaimed himself "Emperor of the Roma Everywhere".

 Florin Cioabă

 Florin Cioabă acquired the title "King of the Roma Everywhere" in 1997 from his father Ioan Cioabă who had claimed the title in 1992.
 Reports in 2003 that Cioabă, a Pentecostal Minister, had married off his own daughter at the age of 12 (or 14) caused uproar in the western media.
 The UN Economic and Social Council visited him in 1999 when preparing a report on Racism and Intolerance and described him as devoting himself to economic activity to support community projects, and exerting "moral authority" and having "some influence" as a councillor.

 He died on 18 August 2013 after suffering a heart attack while on holiday in Antalya, Turkey.
 He was succeeded as King by his son Dorin Cioabă.